Sribhuvan-25/Lexical_And_Syntax_Analyzer/README.md

 F ->( E )           Factor can be an Expression in parentheses F -> c              Factor can be a constant
 ```

+### To run
+Give the file name in the index.py to run the code.

 ## (C) Is it LL Grammar ?
 The code works on the principle of LR grammar and wouldn't have pairwise disjointness.
 It fillows push down or top down automata